-The experimental model with analysis including SAP2000 application was shaped with 2120 nodes and 1660 Four-node Quadrilateral Shell elements.
+The experimental model with analysis including FEM application was shaped with 2355 nodes, 2160 Four-node Quadrilateral Shell elements and 120 Frame Elements of Rectangular shape.
 The nodes at the foundation panel level were fully restrained.
 The testing for the Young modulus took place at the same location, at the Laboratory for Structures and Materials of the Faculty of Civil Engineering in Subotica.
-The Young modulus was determined experimentally $E=3000\cdot10^3$ N/mm.
-The shear modulus was taken over from the Evonik manufacturer website and equals $G=1095\cdot10^3$ N/mm.
+The Young modulus was determined experimentally $E=3000\cdot10^3$ N/mm2.
+The shear modulus was taken over from the Evonik manufacturer website and equals $G=1095\cdot10^3$ N/mm2.

 In order to ensure comparability, the calculation used the same force intensities as were used in the measurements.
-The deformed shape of the model obtained by the SAP2000 application is presented in the Figures 5-7.
+The deformed shape of the model obtained by the FEM application is presented in the Figures 5-7.